Studies Highlighting Issues of Access

 In an effort to improve skills planning, Dr Glenda Raven and Lameez Eksteen of WWF-SA embarked on a green skills research programme for the conservation sector.
 To be as comprehensive as possible in identifying the nature and scope of skills for conservation, the research involved 181 employers in nine categories: national, provincial and local government (metros and district municipalities), private consulting organisations, private nature reserves, NGOs, research institutions and biosphere reserves.
 Organisational mandates were used to identify all organisations that have a conservation function and conservation occupations as in the Organising Framework for Occupations (OFOs).

-Initial data analysis reflects that a lot more needs to be done to transform the conservation sector.
-Data shows that fewer black and female professionals hold senior management positions.
-There remains a dominance of white males and white females.
+Initial data analysis reflected that a lot more neeeds to be done to transform the conservation sector.
+Data showed that fewer black and female professionals hold senior management positions.
+The research indicated that there remains a dominance of white males and white females in the conservation sector.
 The same is true for highly skilled scientific positions such as Ecologist, Marine Biologist and Wildlife Veterinarians.
-It is only in the elementary and entry level positions where the demographics are aligned to the national statistics.
+It is only in the elementary and entry level positions where the demographics were aligned to the national statistics.

-A draft report is currently in process.
-In February 2017 it will be shared with stakeholders through consultation meetings.
-These will be aimed at data verification and to facilitate a closer alignment between skills planning and development in organisations and the national frameworks used by SETAs and Department of Higher Education and Training.
+In February 2017 a draft report was shared with stakeholders through consultation meetings.
+These meetings were aimed at data verification and to facilitate a closer alignment between skills planning and development in organisations and the national frameworks used by SETAs and Department of Higher Education and Training.
+Report available on request.